bbauska/W3Cx-4of5-thru-May-2024/README.md

 Explicit use of a transaction is necessary:

-> **All operations in the database should occur within a transaction!**
+> <b>All operations in the database should occur within a transaction!</b>

-While the creation of the database occurred in a transaction that ran "under the hood" without explicit use of the "transaction" keyword, **for adding/removing/updating/retrieving data, explicit use of a transaction is required.**
+While the creation of the database occurred in a transaction that ran "under the hood" without explicit use of the "transaction" keyword, <b>for adding/removing/updating/retrieving data, explicit use of a transaction is required.</b>

 We generate a transaction object from the database, indicate with which object store the transaction will be associated, and specify an access